 Learning is fun and finishing your day safely is fun, so we emphasize safety, courtesy, education and progression throughout all of our park experiences.

 Get started in the Bear Park to build your skills, confidence and understanding of Smart Style safety rules.
-Once you’ve done that, you will be ready to move to the Rodeo Park.
+Once you’ve done that, you will be ready to move to the new Kickback Rail Park.
 Taking on the right challenges at the right time is one of the keys to shredding happiness.